Physics-informed neural networks for parameter learning of wildfire spreading: Application and results

-The output of each neuron (in terms of hidden and output layers) undergoes a logistic sigmoid activation function $\sigma(x) = \frac{1}{1 + e^{-x}}$, enabling the network's capacity to discern intricate non-linear correlations within the training dataset.
+The output of each neuron (in terms of hidden and output layers) undergoes a logistic sigmoid activation function, $\sigma(x) = \frac{1}{1 + e^{-x}}$, enabling the network's capacity to discern intricate non-linear correlations within the training dataset.
+The logistic sigmoid activation function offers a smooth gradient, ensuring stable weight updates during the training process.
+Moreover, its output is strictly non-negative (output values in the range from 0 to 1), which is particularly important for the temperature component, as it prevents the model from producing physically implausible negative values, unlike the hyperbolic tangent AF.
 To expedite convergence, a hybrid training scheme is adopted.
 Initially, the Adam algorithm is employed for 40.000 iterations, after which the optimization process transitions to L-BFGS for the remainder of the training.
 The learning rate is set to 0.0003 to induce smooth updates during the exploration stage.
 This adjustment is essential for achieving improved performance and accelerated convergence.
 The training is conducted on a computer with an AMD Ryzen Threadripper PRO 3995WX at 2.70 GHz and 32 cores, operating on Windows 10 Pro 64-bit.